-Dinners Monday-Friday are organized – everyone cooks/cleans once per week, and informally we often cook for each other more than that, using the (almost all organic) food we all buy collectively.
+Dinners Sunday through Thursday are organized – everyone cooks/cleans once per week, and informally we often cook for each other more than that, using the (almost all organic) food we all buy collectively.

-Vegetable & herb garden in front yard; fruit trees; five chickens.
+Vegetable & herb garden in front yard; fruit trees; six chickens.
 Buy much of our produce from local/alternative markets and usually subscribe to a CSA (community supported agriculture farm).

 As a community we buy only vegetarian food, however individuals are free to buy meat with their own money and store/cook it in the second kitchen.